welshea/git_commit_timestamps/README.md

 timestamp may be later restored locally via Rodrigo Silva's [git-restore-mtime](https://github.com/MestreLion/git-tools) tool.

-If a file exists in the current HEAD and the local timestamp is older than the current version in the repository, do not override the dates (use the git default of current local time).
+A file is not backdated in any of the following conditions: the file exists in the current HEAD and the local timestamp is older than the current version in the repository, the local timestamp is newer than the current local time (file is dated in the local future), or the file is newly deleted.
+In these cases, git commit times are left unaltered, and the commit message includes the current local time instead of the file's local timestamp.

 User-specified branches are not currently supported, the script simply uses HEAD.